AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4t.md

 * Only one mbox-based metric is allowed when using [!DNL Analytics] as the reporting source.
 * A server-to-server call from [!DNL Target] to [!DNL Analytics] sends activity and experience information to [!DNL Analytics].
 This integration does not result in additional server calls for either [!DNL Target] or [!DNL Analytics].

    In alcune situazioni, la chiamata di classificazione da [!DNL Target] a [!DNL Analytics] potrebbe non riuscire e le attività non mostrano i dati in [!DNL Analytics].
-In tal caso, consultate [Risoluzione dei problemi relativi all&#39;integrazione di Analytics e Target (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
+In tal caso, consultate [Risoluzione dei problemi relativi all&#39;integrazione  Analytics e Target (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
 Puoi anche [contattare Client Care](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB) per ulteriore assistenza.

 ## Supported activity types {#section_F487896214BF4803AF78C552EF1669AA}